ValterAndrei/start_project_rails/README.md

-### Starting a new project using the docker-compose
+### Starting a new Rails project using docker-compose

 1. Create files